AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/create-a-custom-dynamics-sync-filter/microsoft-dynamics-sync-filter-qualify.md

 ---
 # Microsoft Dynamics Sync Filter: Qualify {#microsoft-dynamics-sync-filter-qualify}

 When you want to convert a lead to a contact in Microsoft Dynamics, be sure to use this default Qualify process.
-Then, sync it to Marketo.
+Then, sync it to Marketo Engage.

 ## The Conversion Process {#the-conversion-process}